-Ali Delshad is an author, researcher, and entrepreneur whose work lies at the intersection of philosophy, neuroscience, and technology.
-His writings and activities explore profound layers of human perception, cognition, and agency, employing rigorous scientific analysis, philosophical insight, and a commitment to disruptive questioning.
-Delshad has founded multiple international companies and projects, and has extensive experience living and working across diverse cultural contexts.
-Instead of offering definitive answers, his writings and projects aim to open spaces for fundamental questions—questions concerning consciousness, reality, meaning, and identity—grounded in scientific evidence, cultural genealogy, and a multi-dimensional understanding of the human condition.
+Ali Delshad Tehrani is an author, researcher, and entrepreneur working at the intersection of philosophy, neuroscience, and technology.
+His writings range from philosophical–scientific studies to novels with deeply philosophical themes.
+He is the founder of Faradade Software Company, several startups, the international non-profit foundation Nidrana, and the educational podcast series Dharma.
+Living and working across diverse cultural contexts has allowed him to develop a multilayered perspective on the human mind and culture.
+In recent years, he has pursued studies in neuroscience along with extensive research in the philosophy of mind, aiming to bridge these two disciplines and create new perspectives for addressing fundamental questions about consciousness and existence.
 This book reopens the experience of the individual.
 What we call reality is not a mere reflection of the external world, but an inner construct shaped within the brain and mind.
 Here, fundamental concepts such as perception, memory, pleasure and suffering, will, consciousness, and death are revisited in the light of neuroscience findings and philosophical reflection.
 The text demonstrates how biological, cultural, and lived backgrounds intertwine with the brain’s predictive mechanisms, continuously reconstructing the world we experience in every moment.
 This work seeks to provide intellectual coherence through the fusion of science and philosophy, offering a perspective in which reality emerges not as self-evident or uniform, but as a dynamic and interpretable process.
 In this book, the individual experience gives way to an intersubjective horizon.
 What we call truth is not a timeless essence, but the product of interactions and coexistence of minds within the frameworks of language, culture, and social institutions.
 Concepts such as freedom, justice, religion, ideology, and development are not fixed; they are living, historical constructs continuously redefined in the tension between bodily existence, power, and narrative.
 Drawing on contemporary neuroscience and analytical as well as critical philosophy, the text reassesses these concepts and shows that truth, like reality, is not raw data but a process emerging from the interweaving of minds and collective structures.
 Ali Delshad Tehrani

 Author, Entrepreneur